-Causes of Wasted Energy
+Common Causes of Wasted Energy

-Lack of system maintenance
+Lack of system maintenance:

-✓ Develop and follow a regular maintenance schedule.
-Impellers that are out of adjustment, plugged screens, worn nozzles, engines that need a tune-up, worn shaft sleeves, leaking gaskets, and dried out bearings or pump packing are only a few of the problems you can avoid with regular maintenance.
+✓ Develop a regular maintenance schedule.
+Impellers that are out of adjustment, plugged screens, worn nozzles, engine drive units that need a tune-up, worn shaft sleeves, leaking gaskets and drains, and dried out bearings and pump packing are only a few of the problems that you can avoid with regular maintenance.

-The wrong pump for the system
+The wrong pump for the system: